On today’s date in 1965, the initial flight of de Havilland Canada’s DHC-6 Twin Otter took place in Montréal.

 Then 59-year-old Ronald Shemenski was eventually rescued thanks to two de Havilland Twin Otter light aircraft operated by Kenn Borek Air, which is headquartered in Calgary.

 In 1999, the Royal Canadian Mint featured the DHC-6 Twin Otter on a $20 Proof silver coin with selective gold plating.
-Struck using .925 per cent silver, the coin has a diameter of 38 mm, a weight of 31.1 grams and a thickness of 3.5 mm.
+Struck using .925 per cent silver, the coin has a diameter of 38 millimetres, a weight of 31.1 grams and a thickness of 3.5 millimetres.